 10. How do you store and secure user data?

-Netflix’s privacy policy includes a solid security section you can reference.
+Netflix’s privacy policy includes a solid security section to reference.

 11. What’s your data retention policy?